 Keep in mind that it is nothing like a calorie restriction diet where you restrict yourself from certain foods.
 On the contrary, you can eat what you like during your eating sessions.
 This can have a negative effect as you might gain more weight or not lose any weight.
 So make sure that you do it the right way as it can be more effective and long-term.
 The 20:4 OMAD Intermittent Fasting is a great way to lose weight healthily without any hassle.

 Having healthy blood pressure is important because it ensures that your heart remains healthy, reduces the risk of diseases, strokes, and so on.
 When you start intermittent fasting it helps reduce your blood pressure.
 However, it also has short-term effects.
 That means you need to continue this type of fasting to manage and regulate your blood pressure.

 Once you return to your regular eating habits your pressure will return to its initial state.
 So if you are planning to do this type of fast for your pressure, you need to keep practicing intermittent fasting.

 Type 2 diabetes is a common diagnosis that is found in many people.
 While there are prescribed medications and ways to reduce your blood sugar levels, intermittent fasting has the potential to reduce insulin resistance and bring your blood sugar level lower.
-So if you are suffering from type 2 diabetes, it can protect you from diabetic retinopathy that is blindness caused due to high blood sugar levels.
+So if you are suffering from type 2 diabetes, it can protect you from diabetic retinopathy which is blindness caused due to high blood sugar levels.

 Studies have shown that intermittent fasting can reduce insulin levels by 20-30% and lower blood sugar by 3-5%.
-Now if you are already under certain medication or if you are taking insulin, it is advised to speak to your doctor before starting this type of periodic fasting as it can be life-threatening.
+Now if you are already under certain medication or if you are taking insulin, it is advisable to speak to your doctor before starting this type of periodic fasting as it can be life-threatening.

 Reduce Inflammation and Oxidative Stress